Writing a recruiter performance review is an opportunity to highlight achievements, encourage growth, and set the stage for future success.

 These can include the number and quality of candidates sourced, the success rate of placements, the satisfaction levels of hiring managers and candidates, and the recruiter’s ability to maintain a robust talent pipeline.

-The performance review can be conducted through different methods, such as self-assessments, manager assessments, peer reviews, and feedback from applicants.
+The performance review can be conducted through different methods, such as self-assessments, manager assessments, peer reviews, and applicant feedback.

 To ensure a productive recruiter performance review, consider these essential strategies: